Mission Foods

 How many days a week, and what hours do distributors work?

-The current owner works 4 days per week taking Tuesday, Friday and Saturday off.
+The current owner works 5 days per week (25 hours).
 Early morning hours are required.

 What about vacation time or personal days?

-As an independent distributor/business owner you are responsible for servicing the route.
+As a business owner you are responsible for servicing the route.
 It is our recommendation that you hire or train someone for additional time needed off.
 Additionally, you can network and hire distributors with previous route experience at RouteReliefDrivers.com.
-Route Relief Drivers is a nationwide network that allows independent route distributors and vacation relief drivers to connect with each other.
+Route Relief® Drivers is a nationwide network that allows independent route distributors and vacation relief drivers to connect with each other.
 Each party negotiates its own terms and compensation.

 What is required in order to qualify for purchase?